robmllze/_data-foundation/README.md

 # About

-The Data Layer is a component of the [foundation](https://github.com/robmllze/foundation) template used to build Flutter projects.
+The Data Layer is a component of the [foundation](https://github.com/robmllze/foundation) template used to build Flutter projects.1

 ## Notes